pepperbay/php-swift-sepa-xml/doc/direct_debit.md

 $directDebit->asXML();
 ```

-##Sample Usage DirectDebit with Factory and Custom Header
+##Sample Usage DirectDebit with Factory and Custom Header (only for SEPA transfers)
 ```php
 use Digitick\Sepa\TransferFile\Factory\TransferFileFacadeFactory;
 use Digitick\Common\PaymentInformation;